soedinglab/bbcontacts/README.md

 ## Citation
 If you use bbcontacts, please cite:

-J. Andreani and J. Soeding (2014) "bbcontacts: predicting beta-strand interactions from direct coupling patterns" (submitted)
+J. Andreani and J. Soeding (2014) "bbcontacts: prediction of beta-strand pairing from direct coupling patterns" (submitted)

 ## Contact